Ukraine crisis highlights NATO defence spending problem - Hagel

 "Russia's actions in Ukraine shatter that myth and usher in bracing new realities," he said.
 Given Moscow's actions in Ukraine, NATO in the future "should expect Russia to test our alliance's purpose, stamina and commitment," he added.

+"We cannot take for granted, even in Europe, that peace is underwritten by the credible deterrent of military power," the U.S. defence chief said, calling for greater coordination among the allies on defence investments as well as higher levels of spending.

-Hagel's address came amid increased violence between Ukrainian loyalists and Russian separatists despite an international peace deal, and echoed calls by other U.S. officials this week for renewed commitment to NATO.
+Hagel's comments came amid increased violence between Ukrainian loyalists and Russian separatists despite an international peace deal, and echoed calls by other top U.S. officials this week for NATO members to shore up their commitments.

 On Friday, pro-Russian rebels shot down two Ukrainian helicopters, killing two people, as Ukrainian forces tightened their siege of separatist-held Slaviansk.